Futures Methods From Around The World

 *Methods- Taking an expansive view of ‘methods’ we see them as anything that can open the door to seeing a new angle or perspective- a new way of thinking, being, and doing (e.g. a process, principle, analogy, model, framework, or even alternative definitions to terms).

-In what ways do you, your community, and/or your culture think about something that challenges its current ‘mainstream’ narrative by offering another perspective or possibility?
+In what ways do you, your community, and/or your culture think about something that challenges its current ‘mainstream’ narrative, and in doing so, offer the world another perspective or possibility?

 The Futures Methods from Around the World (FMAW) project was sparked out of a realisation that, in a time of multiple crises, it is important to imagine boldly and with hope.
 It aims to first identify pre-existing ways of thinking, being and doing (ideas, frameworks, etc.) from around the world that can support us all, individually and collectively, in thinking more broadly and radically about our shared futures as a society, and then create an accessible online public asset that shares this knowledge.